TylerTwoForks/lease-tracker/README.md

-# TE_LeaseTracker_C868
+# Vehicle Lease Tracker
-Lease Tracker Android Application
+Track information about your lease on your Android smart phone!

 Below you can find the overall flow of the application.